BetonQuest/BetonQuest/docs/Participate/Overview.md

-There are mainly two options to support projects like this one:
+There are two options to support projects like this one:

 ## Donate Time :material-clock-time-four: